natereid72/armory/agent.md

 ## Step 1: Agent Clouddriver plugin installation

-This step is performed in the cluster the Spinnaker service is running in.
+This step is performed in the cluster Spinnaker service is running in.
 You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
+In step 2, the Agent will be configured to communicate with Clouddriver.

 Add this manifest to your Kustomize patches: